arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 An example of acronym is "REST" (Representational State Transfer).
 It is not uncommon to have a constant including it, such as `API::REST::Client`.

-Classic autoloader, in case of undefined constant `API::REST::Client`, would call `API::REST::Client.to_s.underscore` and look for `api/rest/client.rb` file in autoloaded directories.

 When the classic autoloader encounters an undefined constant `API::REST::Client`, it calls `API::REST::Client.to_s.underscore` to find the `api/rest/client.rb` file in the autoloaded directories.